stabla/ClaCss/README.md

 For information, ClaCss is a component of [Basesign]() which provide clever css classes to use, and write less css as possible.
 But you can also use ClaCss.js if you don't use [Basesign]().

-I don't recomment to use this on big project.
+I don't recommend to use this on big project.
 CSS's files are better.
 It's for little project.

 ## Table of contents